julianomacielferreira/Algorithms-Java/README.md

 # Algorithms in Java (SIDE PROJECT)

-The intention of this repository is to having fun and improve my skills on Algorithm Analysis and Design, by implementing algorithms and solving proposed problems from the [books](https://github.com/julianomacielferreira/Algorithms-Java#references).
+The intention of this repository is to have fun and improve my skills on Algorithm Analysis and Design, by implementing algorithms and solving proposed problems from the [books](https://github.com/julianomacielferreira/Algorithms-Java#references).

 I choose Java&trade; as the implementation language because I purchase a copy of the book ["Algorithms, 4th Edition" by Robert Sedgewick and Kevin Wayne](https://algs4.cs.princeton.edu/home/)